anhaidgroup/delex/examples/Single-Machine-Example.md

 ### Step 8: Computing Recall

-Finally, we can compute recall.
+Finally, we can compute the recall of the blocking step (that is, the fraction of true matches that survive blocking).
 As you can see, the output of the PlanExecutor is actually grouped by the id of search_table.
 This is done for space and computation efficiency reasons.
 To compute recall we first need to 'unroll' the output and then do a set intersection with the gold pairs to get the number of true positives.

 ```
 # unroll the output